Mansi242401/SQL-Ecommerce-data-analysis/Traffic_source_analysis.md

 Date of request : May 11,2012 <br>
 By :  Marketing Director <br>

-I as trying to use our website on mobile the other day and the experience was not that great.
+I was trying to use our website on mobile the other day and the experience was not that great.
 Could you pull **conversion rates from session to order** by **device type**?

 If desktop performance is better than on mobile, we may be able to bid up for desktop specifically to get more volume